marcelrv/sepl-osBMSv3/README.md

 Seplos BMS v3 uses modbus RTU protocol for reading and writing the values and settings as seen in the BMSSudio app The individual BMSses can be addressed by the modbus Client Id. (minus 1: Client 1 in software = client id 0 in modbus)

+Writing to the SPA & SCA registers will change the settings of the BMS

 Settings:
 speed: 19200 8N1